firejoust/trailblazer-rust/README.md

 - a node's path will be replaced if the new path has a lower cost
 - when conditions are met, a destination node and path are chosen ???
-- destination nodes are saved in a backlog (only keeping a select number)
+- a path will have a "header" node, which is responsible for determining where it starts
-- nodes have a parent/child address with the lowest cost
+- the header node will destroy its path when too far from the current node
-- cost-calculation is done for destination nodes only (other nodes reference the cost)
+- new paths will be created a few steps ahead of the current node
 ```